Exploration and Redesign

 On the homepage, I prioritized including the watch live option on top (it is only available on the left panel currently), followed by new episodes.
 I used a couple of the sections currently available in the app as placeholders but added a TLC Star Recommendation section as an idea for engaging users with new content.

 At the bottom, I organized the affiliated channel logos differently.
 Currently in the app, about 20 icons are listed horizontally and accessible by scrolling, but that's a long way to scroll so I made it into 2 rows to cut down on scrolling and present the users with more options quicker.

 I added a User Profile page, accessible from the new bottom navigation bar, as a place for all the personal recommendations and settings to live.

-Currently within the live application, they're scattered among the links on the left side panel and it takes a little too long to find them.
+Currently within the live application, these options are scattered among the links on the left side panel and it takes a too long to find them.

-I also added a user icon feature, that I imagine would offer you the option to change it on a click.
+I also added a user icon feature, that I imagine would offer users the option to change it on a click.

 On the live app, the options for browsing are available on the left side panel navigation and there is a separate search function at the top of the screen.

 I thought it would be more effective to put all the browsing and search options together on the same page, but as next step, this would require working out some solutions for how the shows will populate if a user uses the search bar on top.
 The A-Z tab would be formatted a little bit differently from the page layout here to accommodate the alphabet vertically down the side of the frame.